mbrown1413/SymEx/README.md

-SymEx is a verified symbolic execution engine written in Dafny, a language with the ability to statically prove properties about programs.
+SymEx is a verified symbolic execution engine.
+It is written in Dafny, a language with the ability to statically prove properties about programs.

+Information on the properties proven: [PROPERTIES.md](PROPERTIES.md)

 ## Requirements